dananjayahbi/personal_todo_v3/desktop/README.md

 ## Configuration

 The launcher is configured to:
+- Use modern PySide6 interface with native Windows styling
 - Use port 8087 for the Next.js app
 - Run server in hidden terminal mode
+- Automatically minimize to system tray after starting
+- Handle minimize button clicks to hide to tray (not taskbar)
 - Automatically open browser to `http://localhost:8087`
 - Create a blue checkmark icon in the system tray
 - Handle process management automatically